MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-file-attachment.md

 As an administrator, you can enable or disable the capability for your agents and customers to attach files during a conversation.
 When enabled, your customers and agents can send files and share more information about their issues.
 For example, if a customer receives an error while trying to complete a process, they can send the screenshots of the steps and error message to the agent.

-Customers using chat widget with the Chromium Edge or Legacy Edge browsers must use the **Attach** icon to send files.
-Drag-and-drop is not supported in Chromium Edge or Legacy Edge browsers.
+Customers must use the **Attach** icon to send files.
+Drag-and-drop is not supported in the live chat widget.
 For information about file attachment limitations, see [Enable file attachments](enable-file-attachments.md).

 If an agent transfers the chat to another agent, the agent who receives the chat can also access the files attached in the conversation.